Srinidhi-kv/FST-Intern-at-Sam-s/README.md

 ### 6. Other models: Multilayered Perceptron, Gradient Boosting
 - Perform the best among all models
-- MLP has a %MAPE improvement of 24%
+- MLP has a %MAPE improvement of ~27%
-- GB has a %MAPE improvement of ~27%
+- GB has a %MAPE improvement of ~28%

 ### 7. Ensemble Approach
 - Ensemble of ARIMAX, GP, MLP and GB
-- Results pending
+- More robust than before with similar metrics